Aarif1430/ISDA-CDM/README.md

   - Random inputs lead to random outputs
   - Random outputs are estimates of the true characteristics of a model Example: Queuing systems

+# Static Simulation
+  - Time plays no role
+  - Represents a system at a particular point of time
+  - Represents the system at a particular point in time
+  - Example: Monte Carlo Method, calculating value of Pi

+# Dynamic Simulation
+  - Represents a system as it evolves over time
+  - Exemple: Simulation of a Bank from 9:00 A.M. to 4:00 P.M.

+# Discrete Simulation
+  - The state variable(s) changes only at discrete points in time.
+  - Example: Queuing system of a bank

+# Contnous Simulation
+  - The state variable(s) changes continuously
+  - Example: the head of water behind a dam.